sdurbin-pxc/plcnext-io-drivers-cpp/README.md

 [AXC F 2152, Part Number 2404267](https://www.phoenixcontact.com/online/portal/us/?uri=pxc-oc-itemdetail:pid=2404267)<br>
 [AXC F 3152, Part Number 1069208](https://www.phoenixcontact.com/online/portal/us/?uri=pxc-oc-itemdetail:pid=1069208)<br>

-This library enables reading and writing of the Axioline I/O via direct hardware access.

 This method of utilizing the controller and I/O requires experience in C++ and the Linux OS.
 Note that the SDK and samples are for cross-compiling from your PC to the device.
 Please visit the PLCnext Community tutorials at the following link if you are looking to integrate C++ code into an IEC 61131 application:  https://www.plcnext-community.net

 # Repository Overview